 The development and refinement of the International Early Lung Cancer Action Program (I-ELCAP) screening protocol has been a concern of the I-ELCAP (originally the Early Lung Cancer Action Program) team for the past 25 years (1-11).
 Its broad research objective has been the advancement of knowledge for screening, early diagnosis and treatment of lung cancer.
 The protocol has been updated in the framework of the International Conferences (4) organized by this Group.
 The continued development of the I-ELCAP international consortium on screening for lung cancer has been facilitated by its web-based infrastructure developed in 2001 which has been regularly updated (4, 5).
-The research program of I-ELCAP is guided by the common protocol (6, 7), pathology protocol (8, 9), continued evaluation of its results (12-15) in smokers and never smokers, its approach to pathology and long-term follow-up (4, 14-19), and comparison with other regimens of screening (13, 20).
+The research program of I-ELCAP is guided by the common protocol (6, 7), pathology protocol (8, 9), continued evaluation of its results (12-15) in smokers and never smokers, its approach to pathology and long-term follow-up (4, 14-20), and comparison with other regimens of screening (13, 21).
 The references listed above provide further details.
+The I-ELCAP protocol recommendations for the follow-up low-dose CT scans are based on balancing the need for accurately assessing nodule growth and the potential decrease in prognosis associated with the risk of stage progression and metastases during that delay in further workup.
+Details of the tradeoff considerations and estimates of the prognostic decrease are given in the following two publications (22, 23).

-The I-ELCAP regimen of screening predates the American College of Radiology LungRADS 1.0® (21) by more than 20 years as well as the European protocol (22).
-A comparison of the I-ELCAP with these two published protocols (20) found that the I-ELCAP protocol required fewer additional diagnostic tests and biopsies for each resulting diagnosis of lung cancer than LungRADS® and the European Consortium protocol.
+The I-ELCAP regimen of screening predates the American College of Radiology LungRADS 1.0® (24) by more than 20 years as well as the European protocol (25).
+A comparison of the I-ELCAP with these two published protocols (21) found that the I-ELCAP protocol required fewer additional diagnostic tests and biopsies for each resulting diagnosis of lung cancer than LungRADS® and the European Consortium protocol.
 It is anticipated that all protocols will continue to develop, as despite the current differences, the three regimens have common elements.
 All recommend annual screening, define the protocol for different subtypes of nodule consistency (solid, part-solid, and nonsolid nodules), and provide thresholds to recommend workup, separately for the baseline and annual repeat rounds of screening.
 The size threshold values for the three protocols are different but are all based on either the nodule diameter or volume.
 The development and updates of the threshold values for the I-ELCAP protocol are detailed in a prior publication (11).